-For purposes of this subsection and subsection (e), retaliation includes delaying consideration of, or withholding approval of, any request, notice, or application that otherwise would have been approved, but for the exercise of the institution's or credit union's rights under this section.
+For purposes of this subsection and subsection (e), retaliation includes delaying consideration of, or withholding approval of, any request, notice, or application that otherwise would have been approved, but for the exercise of the institution's or credit union's

-- (c) COMMENT PERIOD.-Not later than 90 days after the date of enactment of this Act, each appropriate Federal banking agency and the National Credit Union Administration Board shall provide public notice and opportunity for comment on proposed guidelines for the establishment of an appellate process under this section. - (d) Agency Ombudsman.- accordance with paragraph (1) for any agency shall-

-(1) ESTABLISHMENT REQUIRED.- Not later than 180 days after the date of enactment of this Act, each Federal banking agency and the National Credit Union Administration Board shall appoint an ombudsman.
+- (c) COMMENT PERIOD.-Not later than 90 days after the date of enactment of this Act, each appropriate Federal banking agency and the National Credit Union Administration Board shall provide public notice and opportunity for comment on proposed guidelines for the establishment of an appellate process under this section. - (d) Agency Ombudsman.- - (1) Establishment required.-Not later than 180 days after the date of enactment of this Act, each Federal banking agency and the National Credit Union Administration Board shall appoint an ombudsman.

-(2) DUTIES OF OMBUDSMAN.- The ombudsman appointed in
+(2) DUTIES OF OMBUDSMAN.-The ombudsman appointed in